 Another trick that I use is to save my avocado pits and add them back to my guacamole.
 Just place them on the top, and pull them off before you serve.
-I’m not actually sure if this is a one of those old wives tale sort of methods, but it does seem to work.
+I'm not actually sure if this is one of those old wives' tale sorts of methods, but it does seem to work.

 The Best Homemade Guacamole

-Mash avocados until smooth but still a little bit chunky.
-(I usually us a fork.)
+- Mash the avocados until smooth but still a little bit chunky.
+(I usually use a fork.)

-Add onions, lime, salt, and pepper.
-Test salt and lime content, adjust if needed.
+- Add the diced onions, lime, salt, and pepper.
+Test the salt and lime content, adjust if needed.

-Tomatoes: If you are using tomatoes finely dice, drain as much liquid off as possible.
+- Tomatoes: If you're using tomatoes finely dice, drain as much liquid off as possible.
 Mix in just prior to serving.